gymreklab/cse185-spring18/cse185-spring18-labs.md

 answered questions, discuss them and suggest ways to solve them with future experiments or analyses.
 Also include any information specifically requested in the tutorial.
 * **Citations**:  You can use any commonly used format you like, but be consistent.
-Lab reports will be submitted via turnitin to check for plagiarism, so be sure to cite other people’s ideas, and put everything in your own words (paraphrasing) if you aren’t using direct quotes.
+Lab reports will throughgly examined for plagiarism, so be sure to cite other people’s ideas, and put everything in your own words (paraphrasing) if you aren’t using direct quotes.

 ### Scoring